Few tourists and sadness over divided Korea at Kim holiday villa

 But the image is fleeting.

 K-pop songs waft out of loudspeakers outside cafes, one in a disused train car.
-Kiosks sell costume jewellery, ice cream and goods from the North, including liquor, herbs and mushrooms.
+Kiosks sell costume jewelry, ice cream and goods from the North, including liquor, herbs and mushrooms.

-Veterans at the site harbour few hopes of reconciliation as they peer at an unused road and rail line that once took tourists northward to the abandoned Mt.
+Veterans at the site harbor few hopes of reconciliation as they peer at an unused road and rail line that once took tourists northward to the abandoned Mt.
 Kumgang tourist complex.

 "When you are young, it is different from when you are old.
 He may be bad tempered.
 He can launch a war," said Cho Rae-hyuk, referring to Kim Jong-un.